jeevottamlokurti/Assignment/README.md

 ## Folder Structure of Server

 src \
  ┣ configs       \
- ┃ ┗ db.config.js \
+ ┃ ┗ db.config.js           --config file that holds db and other configeration. \
  ┣ middlewares \
- ┃ ┣ errorLogger.js \
+ ┃ ┣ errorLogger.js         --script to log errors that occure in backend. \
- ┃ ┗ requestLogger.js \
+ ┃ ┗ requestLogger.js       --script to log requests that come to backend.\
  ┣ routes \
- ┃ ┗ routing.js \
+ ┃ ┗ routing.js             --route file that handled allendpoints. \
  ┣ services \
- ┃ ┗ languageServices.js \
+ ┃ ┗ languageServices.js    --services file that has bussiness logics of get put post and delete. \
  ┣ utilities \
- ┃ ┗ utilities.js \
+ ┃ ┗ utilities.js           --utilities like connecting to server and pagination of response. \
- ┣ app.js \
+ ┣ app.js                   --server script. \
- ┣ errorLogger.txt \
+ ┣ errorLogger.txt          --generated error logs from middleware. \
- ┗ requestLogger.txt \
+ ┗ requestLogger.txt        --generated request logs from middleware. \

 ## Project setup
 > git clone https://github.com/jeevottamlokurti/Assignment.git